Thursday, October 31, 2019

 Today we are posting information about Shri ChandraMoulishwarar temple at ThazaMangai.

+This Shiva temple is located at ThazaMangai on Tanjavur-Kumbhakonam route near Papanasam.
 The temple is on the banks of river Kudamurutti, which is a tributary of river Kaveri.
 The temple is more than 1500 years old.
 This is one of the Sapta-Mangai Sthala where Goddess Parvati, along with Indrani (Mahendri), one of the Sapta-Matrikas, performed Sharad NavaRatri.

-Moolavar (Main deity): ChandraMoulishwarar.
+Moolavar (Main deity): Shri ChandraMoulishwarar.

-Consort (Devi ): RajaRajeshwari
+Consort (Devi ): Shri RajaRajeshwari

 Kshetra Vruskha: Screw pine flower tree (Ketaki), Thazai in Tamil.

-Scared Theertha: Kaveri river.
+Scared Teertha: Kaveri river.

 Old name: ThazaMangai